ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 I would just like to understand better what is memory in your inner mother, because I understand the information passing and the middle layers or levels that contain the information.
 But how exactly do we construct, for example, the narrative self or something that we remember from a long time, or episodic memory?
 I didn't understand it very well in the paper.
-So if you could just shed some.
+So if you could just shed some light.

 1:07:01 _Maxwell:_
 It's a computer science processing, information processing notion of memory.